grafana/adaptive-metrics-autoapply/README.md

     - `grafana_am_api_url`: This is your Grafana Cloud Prometheus URL.
 To find this URL, go to your `grafana.com` account (https://grafana.com → "My Account") and click on the "Details" button of your Grafana Cloud Prometheus stack.
   The URL is listed at the top of the page next to the Prometheus icon.
-      > Make sure to use only the host part of this URL, e.g. remove anything after `grafana.net`.
+      > Make sure to use only the host part of this URL.
+Remove any parameters after `grafana.net`.

 3. Go to "Settings" → "Secrets and variables" → "Actions" → "New repository secret" and add the following secret to the new repository: